ngxson/wllama/README.md

 );
 ```

-## Custom logger (suppress debug messages)
+### Custom logger (suppress debug messages)

-When initializing Wllama, you wan pass a custom logger to Wllama.
+When initializing Wllama, you can pass a custom logger to Wllama.

 Example 1: Suppress debug message